How to Stop a Dog from Barking at Everything

 Should You Use Bark Collars to Stop Dog Barking?

 While it may stop dark barking in the short term, there are long-term effects.
-Using a corrective device like a bark collar just doesn’t address the underlying problems.
+Using a corrective device like a bark collar doesn’t address the underlying problems.
 It’s like putting a bandaid on a huge wound.
 It addresses the symptom instead of the actual problem, and this can have a very negative effect on your pup.

-Many dog collars work by giving the dog a negative consequence of barking.
+Many dog bark collars work by giving the dog a negative consequence of barking.
 This is invasive for the dog.
 If your dog stops barking because of fear of being sprayed or shocked, he will simply express his anxiety in other ways.
 This may include chewing, eating toxic items, self-soothing by over-grooming and more.

 Plus, many believe it is inhumane.
 Barking is largely how dogs communicate, and while it can be problematic, you can eliminate that need for frequent barking, i.e. communication, by solving the problem at hand – your dog’s anxiety, fear or frustration.